Is a Correction Looming Ahead for NortonLifeLock Inc. (NLOK)

-NortonLifeLock Inc. (NASDAQ:NLOK) went up by 0.04% from its latest closing price compared to the recent 1-year high of $28.92.
-The company’s stock price has collected -1.86% of loss in the last five trading sessions.
+NortonLifeLock Inc. (NASDAQ:NLOK) went up by 1.28% from its latest closing price compared to the recent 1-year high of $28.92.
+The company’s stock price has collected 1.24% of gains in the last five trading sessions.
 Press Release reported on 11/18/21 that NortonLifeLock Awarded “Best Consumer Anti-Malware” by SE Labs

 Is It Worth Investing in NortonLifeLock Inc. (NASDAQ :NLOK) Right Now?